 Substance abuse comprehensive outpatient treatment (SACOT) is similar to residential programs in that it is fully immersive and intensive, but clients can return home at the end of each day.
 Clients typically meet 5 days a week, which enables them to work through challenges and learn effective skills that will support treatment and long-term recovery.

-Intensive outpatient treatment programs (IOP) meet three times per week for twelve weeks while continuing care level programs meet once per week for four to six weeks.
+Outpatient drug & alcohol treatment programs meet three times per week for twelve weeks while continuing care level programs meet once per week for four to six weeks.

 All outpatient treatment programs provide: